Nord Noratlas: Development

 On 10 September 1949, the first prototype conducted its maiden flight.
 It was powered by a pair of Gnome-Rhône 14R engines, each capable of generating 1,600 hp, which drove three-bladed variable-pitch propellers.
 However, flight testing soon determined that the first prototype was simply too slow to be useful for most applications.
 As such, on the second prototype, the 14Rs were replaced by a pair of SNECMA-built Bristol Hercules 738/9 engines, capable of producing 2,040 hp, along with a new four-bladed Rotol propeller arrangement.
 The revised model was rechristened as the Nord 2501.
 Having been suitably impressed by its performance following the improvements, DTI decided to order three more pre-production aircraft to the Nord 2501 standard.
 These pre-production aircraft underwent extensive flight testing, which included a series of fly-offs against the similar American Fairchild C-82 Packet.
 From these, the N2501 was found to be superior, leading to an initial production order for a batch of 34 aircraft on 10 July 1951.

 Tragedy struck the development effort during 1952 when the first Nord 2501 prototype was lost in an accident during a test flight.
-On 9 January 1953, the Nord 2501 was baptized as the Noratlas by the widow of the pilot killed in the first prototype's crash.
+On 9 January 1953, the Nord 2501 was baptised as the Noratlas by the widow of the pilot killed in the first prototype's crash.
 Despite the setback of the first prototype's loss, Nord continued the programme to schedule, fulfilling its initial contract for 34 aircraft by 25 June 1953, and the Armée de l'Air went on to order another 174 Noratlases, for a total of 228 aircraft in French service.